 Scope and Significance of Research

 First question to answer is, what is an algorithm?
-Cormen and Leiserson describes it as:
+Cormen and Leiserson describe it as:

 “Informally, an algorithm is any well-defined computational procedure that takes some value, or set of values, as input and produces some value, or set of values, as output.
 An algorithm is thus a sequence of computational steps that transform the input into the output.”
 (Cormen; Leiserson; 2009)